johnbachman/tBidBaxLipo/doc/uni_dye_release_models.rst

     plot_pores_and_efflux(b.model)
     plt.title('Dye release/pores for equimolar Bax and vesicles')

-Second, this model does indeed reproduce a rate-law plot with a straight line in the log-log plot with slope 1:
+Now we look at the scaling of the **pore formation rate (not dye release rate) as a function of Bax concentration.** In these plots the concentration of liposomes is 5 nM, so at the maximum Bax concentration of 100 nM the maximum achievable number of avg. pores is 20.
+This model produces a rate-law plot with a straight line in the log-log plot with slope 1:**

 .. plot::